-Credit for prior learning can be earned via a portfolio review illustrating how the experience correlates with course objectives.
-Credential evaluation requires the student to prepare a portfolio documenting relevant information on experiences and background and then have a conference with an appropriate faculty member.
+A portfolio evaluation is another way of illustrating how experience correlates with course objectives.
+A portfolio evaluation requires the student to prepare a portfolio documenting relevant information on experiences and background and then have a conference with the appropriate faculty member.
+Examples of supporting documentation include professional licenses and certifications earned relevant to course objectives for which credit is sought.
 The instructor and the appropriate academic Dean will determine the student's eligibility for credit.